Skip to content

 Best fit

-The segment works best when Jacksonville handles the bookable activity layer, Brunswick handles the quiet middle, and Savannah handles the written overnight or arrival layer.
+The segment works best when Jacksonville handles the visual launch support, Brunswick handles the quiet middle, and Savannah handles the final city cue.

 Where to pause, reset, or go deeper